wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 ### Hooks and `ChatTask`

-Every important behavior in `Chat` (like updating messages, sending them, copying to clipboard, etc) is identified with an enum called a `ChatTask`.
+Every important behavior in `Chat` (like updating messages, sending them, copying to clipboard, etc.) is identified with an enum called a `ChatTask`.
-When `Chat` is about to do something, it emits a `ChatTask`, that when received back, it performs the action for real.
+When `Chat` is about to do something, it emits a `ChatTask`, that when received back, performs the action for real.

 However, `Chat` allows us to "hook" between that "send and receive" flow, giving us the chance to modify those tasks before they are performed.
 To do so, we simply configure a subscriber closure we call the "hook" using the `set_hook_before` function.
 The closure will receive a **vector** of tasks that were originally dispatched together.
-As we said before, modifying any of the tasks on the vector will impact the final result once performed.
-Additionally you can inject new tasks into the vector, or simply `clear()` it to cancel all default behaviors and handle everything your own.
+As we said before, modifying any of the tasks in the vector will impact the final result once performed.
+Additionally, you can inject new tasks into the vector, or simply `clear()` it to cancel all default behaviors and handle everything on your own.

-If you are cancelling (cleaning the vector), then you may be interested on the `.perform()` and `.dispatch()` methods of `Chat`, which allows you to programatically trigger those behaviors yourself.
-The only difference between the two, is that `perform` "bypasses" the hook, while `dispatch` causes it to be triggered.
+If you are cancelling (cleaning the vector), then you may be interested in the `.perform()` and `.dispatch()` methods of `Chat`, which allow you to programmatically trigger those behaviors yourself.
+The only difference between the two is that `perform` "bypasses" the hook, while `dispatch` causes it to be triggered.

-For our purposes of this tutorial, one option would be to use a hook to wait for `ChatTask::Send`, to insert a message in the chat with the image before it's sent.
+For our purposes in this tutorial, one option would be to use a hook to wait for `ChatTask::Send`, to insert a message in the chat with the image before it's sent.
 But that would not look clean.
 It would be better if the image could be "injected silently" without touching the chat history.
 To do so, let me also